-AVs are expected to have a considerable impact on the future of transportation (Litman, 2020; National Roads and Motorists' Association, 2018).
-Positive effects of AVs include the potential to be more environmentally friendly by driving more economically (Fagnant and Kockelman, 2015).
-Due to their ability to communicate with each other and with the infrastructure AVs are able to reduce traffic congestion by re-routing vehicles to their destinations.
+AVs are expected to have a considerable impact on the future of transportation.
+Positive effects of AVs include the potential to be more environmentally friendly by driving more economically.
+Due to their ability to communicate with each other and with the infrastructure AVs are able to reduce traffic congestion by rerouting vehicles to their destinations.
 They also have the potential to radically change our transportation system since ride sharing and even car ownership sharing becomes much easier to implement.
 Our society could be serviced by a fleet of autonomous robotic taxis that could even offer car pooling trips.
 They would also enable people that are currently unable to drive to take advantage of an individual based transportation system.
-Children, people with disabilities and the elderly could safely ride to their destinations (Lutin et al., 2013).
+Children, people with disabilities and the elderly could safely ride to their destinations.

-Possibly most important, AVs are able to increase road safety (Petrovic et al., 2020).
-The US National Highway Traffic Safety Administration's (NHTSA) showed that 94% of car crashes can be attributed to human error (Department of Transportation, 2015).
+Possibly most important, AVs are able to increase road safety.
+The US National Highway Traffic Safety Administration's [NHTSA] showed that 94\% of car crashes can be attributed to human error.
 AVs do not get drunk, high or distracted.
 They can be programmed to absolutely comply with speed limits and traffic rules.
 They can even warn each other about accidents or obstacles on the road ahead.
-It has even been argued that once AVs have reached a safety record that is better than that of average human drivers, humans should be banned from driving altogether (Sparrow and Howard, 2017).
+It has even been argued that once AVs have reached a safety record that is better than that of average human drivers, humans should be banned from driving altogether.

 While AVs can avoid some human errors, they are also likely to introduce new sources of human-robot interaction errors.
-Tesla cars, for example, with active autopilot, have been involved in several fatal crashes, starting as early as 2016-1.
+Tesla cars, for example, with active autopilot, have been involved in several fatal crashes, starting as early as 2016.
 The first bystander killed by an AV has been Elaine Herzberg on March 18, 2018 by an autonomous Uber car.
-The accident report notes that the autopilot was programmed with a certain threshold to continue driving even if an abnormal sensor reading was received (National Transportation Safety Board, 2019).
+The accident report notes that the autopilot was programmed with a certain threshold to continue driving even if an abnormal sensor reading was received.
 This threshold is necessary, since otherwise AVs would have to stop too frequently, making it a safety risk for others.
 Such risk taking is normal for conventional driving.
 For example, our streets would be much safer if the speed limit would be universally reduced to 30km/h.
 We accept the trade off between safety and speed despite the fact that it results in thousands of deaths each year.

 Despite the high probability that AVs will kill a certain number of people it would be foolish to stop their development.
 The progress in the aviation industry can serve as an example.
 In the early days of aviation, piloting an airplane was incredibly dangerous.
 Both Wright brothers crashed with their airplanes and suffered severe injuries.
 It did not stop them from building the first motorised airplane.
 Since then, air travel has become one of the safest form of transportation.
-According to National Transportation Safety Board, there are on average less than 1 fatality per 100,000 flight hours2.
+According to National Transportation Safety Board, there are on average less than 1 fatality per 100,000 flight hours.
 It has to be pointed out that most airplanes already extensively use autopilots.
 While the aviation industry has very strict safety regulations, processes and reporting, the same cannot yet be observed for AVs.
-Fatal AV crashes receive a disproportionately large amount of media attention which can inhibit their development which in turn can costs people's lives (Bohn, 2016).
+Fatal AV crashes receive a disproportionately large amount of media attention which can inhibit their development which in turn can costs people's lives.